pchiusano/pchiusano.github.io/_posts/2014-09-30-semantic-layout.markdown

 A couple other things to point out:

 * Layout of the code is computed dynamically.
 As the available width shrinks, the layout engine decides whether to "break" expressions onto multiple lines.
 This breaking is semantic--we don't just break up expressions wherever they happen to hit the right edge.
-* Parenthesization is inserted automatically, only when necessary.
-Parenthesization uses information in metadata about operator precedence and operator fixity.
+* Parenthesization is inserted automatically, only when necessary, using metadata about operator precedence and operator fixity.
 * Navigation and selection is also semantic--it's only possible to select a region corresponding to a valid expression.
 Likewise for expanding, contracting, and moving the selection.
 * And in the near future, just about any aspect of this presentation will be customizable.
 If you want to view that list differently (perhaps using the traditional `[1,2,3..]` syntax), you can do so, and save this view as a first class value in the Unison system.